+Chattanooga is a breathtaking city, no matter the season, but it seems to come alive in the fall.
 Maybe it’s the way the mountains surround the valley.
 Maybe it’s the cooler air (fingers crossed).
 Or maybe it’s because Chattanooga knows how to do fall right.
 As if we need another reason to love it, there is a wealth of activities in Chattanooga in the fall.

 Check their calendars for dates, times, and types of trips!

 Tennessee Valley Railroad hosts a variety of trips throughout the year, but the ones in the fall show some beautiful colors!
-They range in length from an hour to a full day!
+They range in length from an hour to a full day.
 Find one that suits your time frame and interests!

-October 1st through November 17th
+October 1st through November 15th

 Enjoy a beautiful day on the water while checking out the breathtaking fall views!
 Choose a lunch cruise to include a meal with your scenery!